Umajin/sample-native-library/README.md

 [Umajin](https://www.umajin.com/platform/) has an interface that allows integrating native code into your project.
 This is supported fully for desktop platforms (Windows and Mac), where you can use native libraries in Umajin Editor, Umajin Lite or a published app.
 We also support mobile platforms (iOS and Android), but due to Apple and Google restrictions, native libraries can only be tested and used in published app builds.

-- **Windows** Dynamic Link Library (DLL) targeting 64 bit x86_64.
+- **Windows:** Dynamic Link Library (DLL) targeting 64 bit x86_64.
-- **Mac** Dynamic Library (dylib) targeting architecture x86_64.
+- **MacOS:** Dynamic Library (dylib) targeting architecture x86_64.
-- **iOS** A 64 bit framework containing an iOS dylib targeting architecture arm64.
+- **iOS:** A 64 bit framework containing an iOS dylib targeting architecture arm64.
-- **Android (future release)** An Android Library (AAR) containing arm 32 bit and arm 64 bit Shared Objects (.so) targeting armv7a and armv8a respectively.
+- **Android:** An Android Library (AAR) containing ARM 32 bit and ARM 64 bit Shared Objects (.so) targeting armv7a and armv8a respectively.

 ## Development tools

 These all have a C-style API.

 If you want to use another language, such as .Net (Windows), Objective-C or Swift (Mac and iOS), or Java or Kotlin (Android) then that code must be wrapped in a native C API.

 For Android this will require [installing the NDK and CMake](https://developer.android.com/studio/projects/install-ndk) for Android Studio.
+THe library will be built as a .so and then packaged into an .aar file.
+The library name is defined by the targets in CMakeLists.txt and then referenced in the build.gradle file.
+The name of the .aar file does not matter, only the .so files it contains.

 ## Writing the native library
 Your native library must implement several functions and export them to the DLL, Dylib or Shared Object.